Chapter 7 - Special 125th Street District (125)

 The applicable district regulations for the location of accessory off-street parking spaces along 125th Street within the Special District may be modified, so that such facilities may be provided off-site, within a Commercial District, but at a distance no greater than 1,200 feet from the zoning lot.

 Accessory off-street parking spaces, open or enclosed, shall be provided for all developments or enlargements within the Special 125th Street District that contain residences, according to the provisions of the underlying district, as modified by the provisions of Section 97-50 (SPECIAL OFF-STREET PARKING AND OFF-STREET LOADING REGULATIONS), inclusive.
+However, for developments or enlargements within R6A Districts, the off-street parking regulations of an R7-2 District, as modified by the provisions of Section 97-50, inclusive, shall apply.

 In Commercial Districts within the Core Subdistrict, as shown on Map 1 in Appendix A of this Chapter, and areas outside of a subdistrict, accessory off-street parking spaces shall be provided if required by Section 36-21, as modified by the provisions of Section 97-50 (SPECIAL OFF-STREET PARKING AND OFF-STREET LOADING REGULATIONS), inclusive, except that no accessory parking spaces shall be required for commercial uses in C4-4D Districts.